-The key cannot be removed from the ignition of manual transmission vehicles unless the key release button is used.
+The key cannot be removed from the ignition of manual transmission vehicles unless the key release button is pressed.

-To remove the key on manual transmission vehicles, turn the key to OFF.
-Then turn the key to LOCK while pressing the key release button down at the same time.
+To remove the key, turn the ignition switch to OFF.
+Then turn the key to LOCK while pressing the key release button.
 Pull the key straight out.